Zhou Xiao

-Zhou Xiao (周潇 (Zhou Xiao); born 17 May 1999) is a Chinese footballer who currently plays for Chinese Super League side Dalian Professional.
+Zhou Xiao (周潇 (Zhou Xiao); born 17 May 1999) is a Chinese footballer who plays as a defender.

 Club career

 Zhou Xiao was selected to train with Villarreal youth training camp by the Wanda Football Star project in 2012.
 He moved to Atlético Madrid youth and Rayo Majadahonda División de Honor, before joining Atlético Astorga in 2018.
 With Atlético Astorga he would be promoted to their senior team and make his debut in a league game on 25 August 2018 against SD Almazán that ended in a 6-1 victory.

-In July 2019, Dalian Professional signed Zhou Xiao.
-He made his debut on 28 November 2019 against Tianjin Tianhai, and scored his debut goal.
+On 29 July 2019, Zhou Xiao would return to China to sign for Chinese Super League club Dalian Professional.
+He made his debut in a league game on 28 November 2019 against Tianjin Tianhai F.C. where he scored his debut goal in a 5-1 defeat.
+Despite his goal, Zhou would struggle to gain much more playing time and would be released once his contract expired.